How does the Planning Application process work?

 - If the proposal is a significant development which has substantial local interest

-- The Validation checklist Jan 17 (PDF, 384KB) sets out the requirements in full
+The revised local list sets out the requirements in full and is available here:

 To submit a planning application you can apply online via the Planning Portal website.